 Moxa on needles can be repeated many times, in different needles in different places on the body.
-For the acupuncturist this can be like the circus act where many plates are kept revolving on long poles on stage, but with experience it's not difficult.
+For the acupuncture student this can seem like the circus act where many plates are kept revolving on long poles on stage, but with experience it’s not difficult.

-Resembling cigars, moxa rolls use mugwort tightly wrapped into special paper rolls.
-The end is set alight and waved over the acupuncture point at a distance of a centimeter or so.
+Resembling cigars, moxa rolls (also called moxa sticks) use mugwort tightly wrapped into special paper rolls.
+You light one end and wave it over the acupuncture point at a distance of a centimetre or so.

 It is important to keep the burning tip of the roll moving around, or over a number of adjacent points, so that it doesn’t burn.
 Patients are usually perfectly able to report when it gets too hot.